retro2408/PEAD-Trading-Dashboard/README.md

     ├── [STOCK_TICKER]_income_statement.csv
     └── [STOCK_TICKER]_cash_flow.csv
 ```
-2. Getting Earnings Dates, EPS Estimates, Surprises, Reported EPS from yfinance and then merging with the financial statements data.
+2. Getting Earnings Dates, EPS Estimates, Surprises, Reported EPS and Merging: In this task, we get the earnings dates from yfinance and then merge it with the financial statement data we cleaned in Task 1.
-3. Checking for multi-collinearity and using VIF Filtering to drop insignificant attributes.
-In addition, shifting the EPS tuples by 1 so that the regression model can be trained properly.
+3. Checking for multi-collinearity and shifting EPS by a Quarter to make accurate predictions: Here we do  VIF Filtering to drop insignificant attributes and shift the tuples by 1 so that the regression model can be trained properly.
 4. Finally conducting multi-variate regression for all stocks and making their regression models.
-In this Task their are two code cells, the first one performs the regression and then produces the regression summary, also showcasing the latest predictions on the latest earnings dates.
+In this task there are two code cells, the first one performs the regression and then produces the regression summary, also showcasing the latest predictions on the latest earnings dates.
 The second cell uses this regression model to make predicitions on the previous earnings dates as well, as these predictions were required in the backtest to check how good the regression was performing.

 ### backtest.py
-The backtest.py file simulates the trades for the past 10 years on all stocks, makes the visualizations and provides us with the results which are populated on the dashboard.
+The backtest.py file which is located under the backtest folder, carries out the trades for the past 10 years on all stocks, generates the csvs for the visualizations and provides us with the results which are populated on the dashboard.
 The results are populated in the following directory structure:

 ```
 .